 Dongshin Kim earned a BS in Engineering and an MS in Finance from Seoul National University.
 He also received an MS and a PhD in Real Estate from Robinson College of Business, Georgia State University.
 Dr. Kim's research focus is in the areas of commercial real estate, mortgages, real estate investment trusts and housing economics.

-Dr. Zhike Lei is an associate professor of Applied Behavior Science and director of the Center for Applied Research at the Pepperdine Graziadio School.
-Previously, Dr. Lei was a faculty member at Georgetown University, ESMT European School of Management Technology (Germany), and George Mason University.
-Dr. Lei holds a PhD in Organizational Behavior from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
+Dr. Zhike Lei is a professor of Applied Behavior Science and director of the Center for Applied Research at the Pepperdine Graziadio School.
+Dr. Lei is an award winning scholar in research areas of psychological safety, team adaptation, and managing and learning from errors.
+She holds a PhD in Organizational Behavior from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 Dr. Lei has taught executive programs and PhD graduates across the globe as well as undergraduates and MBA graduates.

 Associate Professor of Finance

 Dr. Abraham U. Park is associate professor of finance.
 Courses he has taught include Real Estate Investments & Finance and Corporate Finance at the MBA level.
 His current research is related to REITs and Corporate Real Estate.
 Dr. Park has over 12 years of experience in a variety of industries.
 They include law, a Silicon Valley technology start up venture, management consulting, hedge funds, and global real estate finance.
 Dr. Park holds a PhD from University of Cambridge, M. Phil. from University of Cambridge, JD from U.C.
 Berkeley, MPP from Harvard University, and a BA from UC Berkeley.

 Professor of Information Systems Technology Management